geckoberry/mnca-discovery/README.md

 ## MNCA origins ([source](https://slackermanz.com/understanding-multiple-neighborhood-cellular-automata/))
 MNCA (Multiple Neighborhood Cellular Automata) is a family of cellular automata, created by Slackermanz.
 Please check the source for a more in depth explanation of MNCA.
 #### Conway's Game of Life
 MNCA is built upon the principles of Conway's Game of Life, created by John Conway in 1970.
 To better understand MNCA, we can take a look at the simple rules that govern CGOL.
-For each cell in our grid, we take the number of "neighbors" (# of alive / filled cells among the 8 surrounding cells) and do the following at each frame / timestep (neighboring cells' updates not shown):
+For each cell in our grid, we take the **sum of "neighbors"** (# of alive / filled cells among the 8 surrounding cells) and do the following at each frame / timestep (neighboring cells' updates not shown):
 <table>
   <tr>
     <td align="center" width="20%">